Complexity of Computing the Shapley Value in Games with Externalities: Introduction

 To cope with the extensive space requirement of games with externalities, three different representations were proposed in the literature.
-The first two, called \emph{embedded MC-nets}~\citep{Michalak:etal:2010:embedded} and \emph{weighted MC-nets}~\citep{Michalak:etal:2010:weighted}, are extensions of the well-known logic-based representation: marginal contribution nets \citep{Ieong:Shoham:2005}.
-For the former representation, the authors proved that one extension of the Shapley value can be computed in polynomial time.
-For the latter one, only partial results have been proposed for three extensions.
-More recently, \citet{Skibski:etal:2015:graphical} proposed a new representation, \emph{partition decision trees}, and proved that all five extensions of the Shapley value listed above can be computed in polynomial time under this representation.
+The first two, called \emph{embedded MC-nets}~\cite{Michalak:etal:2010:embedded} and \emph{weighted MC-nets}~\cite{Michalak:etal:2010:weighted}, are extensions of the well-known logic-based representation: \emph{marginal contribution nets} \cite{Ieong:Shoham:2005}.
+In marginal contribution nets, a game is represented as a set of rules of the form \emph{pattern $\rightarrow$ weight}.
+A coalition satisfies a rule if it fits the pattern.
+Now, the value of a coalition is the sum of weights of rules it satisfies.
+Embedded MC-nets and weighted MC-nets extend this formalism in a way that pattern apply not only to the coalition, but also to the partition it is embedded in.
+For embedded MC-nets, \citeA{Michalak:etal:2010:embedded} proved that one extension of the Shapley value can be computed in polynomial time.
+For weighted MC-nets, only partial results (polynomial results under restrictive additional assumptions) have been developed for three extensions (see \cref{section:relatedwork} for details).

+More recently, \citeA{Skibski:etal:2020:pdt} proposed a new representation, named \emph{partition decision trees}.
+This new representation inspired by the decision diagrams is less concise than embedded and weighted MC-nets, but as it turns out it has good computational properties.
+Specifically, the authors showed that all five extensions of the Shapley value listed above can be computed in polynomial time under this representation.
+So far, however, it was unknown whether the same result holds also for two other representations or not.

-In this paper, we fill the gap in the literature by determining what is the complexity of computing all the five extensions of the Shapley value in games represented as embedded and weighted MC-nets.
+In this paper, we fill a gap in the literature by determining what is the complexity of computing all the five extensions of the Shapley value in games represented as embedded and weighted MC-nets.
 Specifically, we show that only two out of five extensions can be computed in polynomial time for embedded MC-nets and only one can be computed in polynomial time for weighted MC-nets (unless P = NP).
-For all other values we show that computation is \#P-complete (see Table~\ref{table:summaryofresults}).
+For all other values we show that computation is \#P-hard (see Table~\ref{table:summaryofresults}).

+Our results are based on a common technique that maps embedded and weighted MC-nets into graphs.
+Specifically, first we define \emph{hybrid rules} which are weighted MC-nets rules similar in their construction to embedded MC-nets rules.
+Then, we show that every weighted MC-nets rule is equivalent to a (polynomial in size) set of hybrid rules and every embedded MC-nets rule is equivalent to some hybrid rule.
+This allows us to concentrate entirely on hybrid rules.

+Furthermore, we show that every hybrid rule can be represented as a graph in which nodes are labeled with sets of players and edges indicates that some groups of players cannot be merged.
+As a result, the game represented as a hybrid rule can be defined based on proper vertex colorings of the corresponding graph and every extended Shapley value is a weighted sum over all colorings in this graph.